 Important information about overpayments and taxes

-The Government is working hard to fix pay issues, but we understand that many employees continue to face challenges.
-In particular, as we approach the 2018 tax season, employees may be concerned about tax issues caused by being overpaid.
+The Government of Canada is working hard to fix pay issues, but we understand that many employees continue to face challenges and may be concerned about tax issues caused as a result of an overpayment.

 Overpayments usually occur when certain pay transactions are not submitted or processed promptly.
 As a result, an overpayment may happen when: